apache/carbondata/docs/faq.md

 ```

 ## What is Carbon Lock Type?
+The Apache CarbonData acquires lock on the files to prevent concurrent operation from modifying the same files.
+The lock can be of the following types depending on the storage location, for HDFS we specify it to be of type HDFSLOCK.
+By default it is set to type LOCALLOCK.
 The property carbon.lock.type configuration specifies the type of lock to be acquired during concurrent operations on table.
 This property can be set with the following values :
 - **LOCALLOCK** : This Lock is created on local file system as file.
 This lock is useful when only one spark driver (thrift server) runs on a machine and no other CarbonData spark application is launched concurrently.
 - **HDFSLOCK** : This Lock is created on HDFS file system as file.
 This lock is useful when multiple CarbonData spark applications are launched and no ZooKeeper is running on cluster and the HDFS supports, file based locking.